sheiguey/Task-manager-app/README.md

 5. In the terminal, run: npm run deploy this will build the frontend as a static file in the server folder and launch the server.
 6. Browse to the task manager frontend at localhost:8000 and perform your CRUD operations.

+# Docker

+1. Ensure you have Docker installed.
+2. Run docker build -t todolist-app
+3. Run docker run -it -p 8000:8000 todolist-app

+        or

+run directly my image by running : docker run -it -p 8000:8000 docker237/my-todolist-app
 # Deploy the application on GCP

 # Navigate and use application.